We round up surprising and the easiest methods for how to remove sublimation inks from shirts, tank tops, sweatshirts, and other fabrics.

 - Rinse with clear water and let it dry.

 Well, the process is hectic, undoubtedly.
 In fact, it made us give up in the middle for how lengthy it gets.
-We carried the process on our rooftop, and would recommend likewise, as the open area speeds up the drying process, and this method asks for too many.
+We carried the process on our rooftop and would recommend likewise, as the open area speeds up the drying process, and this method asks for too many.

 Also, we did one amendment, and that’s not using paper towels after we took out the shirt from the alcohol.
 Instead, we rinsed the shirt off with water and kept it again in the alcohol for fifteen minutes.
-Followed by everything as mentioned, and for us, this one’s tiring, but the results it provides are worth the efforts.
+Followed by everything as mentioned, and for us, this one’s tiring, but the results it provides are worth the effort.